TOMToolkit/tom_base/docs/common/authentication.rst

    *Security* card (or go to ``/accounts/2fa/``).
 2. Scan the QR code with your authenticator app (or type the key shown below it), then enter the 6-digit code the app displays.
-3. Save the recovery codes that are shown **once**.
+3. Save the recovery codes — download them or copy them somewhere safe.
 Each code can be used one time in place of an app code.

 From then on, login asks for a code after the password.
-The *Security* card shows whether 2FA is enabled and links to the two-factor management page, where you can regenerate recovery codes (codes are displayed only when they are generated) or disable the app.
+The *Security* card shows whether 2FA is enabled and links to the two-factor management page, where you can view, download, or regenerate your recovery codes (after confirming your password) or disable the app.
 Sensitive actions (changing 2FA settings, regenerating an API token when required) ask you to confirm your password or a code again if your last login was more than a few minutes ago.